Durrboden to Scaletta Pass

 near Davos in Eastern Switzerland

 The trail to Scaletta Pass ascends through pastures, rocky meadows and then scree covered slopes with ever evolving views of high summits surrounding the photogenic valley.
-Highlights include the glacier-clad Scalettahorn, the peaks rising above the Fuorcla da Grialetsch and the Fluela Schwarzhorn massif.
+Highlights include the glacier-clad Scalettahorn, the Fluela Schwarzhorn massif and the peaks towering above Fuorcla da Grialetsch.

 - Distance: 5.2 miles (RT)

 Maximum elevation - 8,547-ft.

 - Difficulty: moderate-strenuous